maurotrb/haskdeep/README.md

 Quick start
 -----------
-Excute haskdeep without arguments and it will show you the help text:
+Execute haskdeep without arguments and it will show you the help text:

     user@host:~$ haskdeep